View the Executive Summary for this brief.

 Crime & Incarceration

-According to a 2014 report by the Treatment Advocacy Center and the National Sheriff’s Association, there are 10 times more people with serious mental illness in jails and prisons than in state psychiatric hospitals.
+According to the Treatment Advocacy Center, law enforcement agencies use about 10% of their total budgets responding to and transporting persons with mental illness.
+In 44 states, at least one jail or prison holds more individuals with sever mental illness than the state’s the largest psychiatric hospital.
 Many experts and advocates see this as a consequence of failing to provide adequate treatment.
 “We have much too much relied on [jails] as sort of the de facto mental health treatment providers, which they’re not,” said Ron Honberg, an independent mental health consultant and former director of policy and legal affairs for the National Alliance on Mental Illness (NAMI).